Select up to 12 credits

 - Evaluate scientific and technical documents for readability, logic, and clarity

-WRIT 5620 - Rhetorical Traditions in Writing Studies
+WRIT 5620 - Rhetorical Traditions in Writing Studies (3 credits)

 This course focuses on the primary texts that have been the core of rhetoric in the history of writing studies as well as alternative rhetorics that challenge this canon.
 Students apply ancient rhetorical concepts to contemporary practice in writing studies.
 The course provides a theoretical foundation for advanced study of rhetorical principles.